Use Zoom to record video

 Import a Scheduled Zoom Meeting into Canvas

-- On your Canvas Dashboard, select the course and then Zoom from the course navigation.
+- On your Canvas Dashboard, select the course and then Zoom (1) from the course navigation.

-- Select the blue All My Zoom Meetings/Recordings link in the upper right corner.
+- Select the blue All My Zoom Meetings/Recordings (2) link in the upper right corner.

-This article was last updated on Jan 11, 2022 @ 4:04 pm.
+This article was last updated Oct 9, 2025 @ 2:50 pm.

 Zoom Webinars at PSU

 Zoom Webinars are available at PSU by purchasing event support services from OIT’s AV Events for a fee.
 Due to the complexity of supporting and running a webinar, PSU does not currently have webinar licenses available for DIY use.
+If you would like to pay for a Zoom Webinar Event, please visit Campus Event AV.

 Will a Zoom Meeting meet my needs?

+We have found that many of the needs described in webinar requests can be met by a Zoom Meeting.
+All active PSU users have access to a Zoom Pro/ Licensed account, which allows them to host Zoom Meetings of any duration and with up to 300 participants.
 Up to 200 participants can be in up to 50 breakout rooms in a Zoom Meeting.
 100 other participants can be in the main room while 200 are in breakout rooms.

 Participation in Zoom Meetings vs. Webinars